 The forms might even require information about suicides, murders, and other deaths on the property; nearby criminal activity; or factors such as excessive neighborhood noise or other things affecting a house's desirability or value.

-Sellers are basically responsible for disclosing only information within their personal knowledge—that is, they don’t necessarily need to hire inspectors to turn up problems.
-And remember that they probably aren't construction experts, and may not have visited their own attic or crawlspace in a long time.
+Sellers are basically responsible for disclosing only information within their personal knowledge—that is, they don't necessarily need to hire inspectors to turn up hidden problems.
+And they probably aren't construction experts, and might not have visited their own attic or crawlspace in a long time.

-If you’re buying a new house that hasn’t yet been built, the developer obviously won’t have much to disclose—but may still need to tell you about things like the type of soil; previous uses of the property; possible future uses of surrounding land; and the developer’s intentions regarding existing trees, streams, and natural areas.
+If you're buying a new house that hasn't yet been built, the developer obviously won't have much to disclose—but might still need to tell you about things like the type of soil; previous uses of the property; possible future uses of surrounding land; and the developer's intentions regarding existing trees, streams, and natural areas.

 You might want to read your state's law, or at least the form, to look for holes.
 Some forms have an "other" category, and a requirement that sellers reveal all material defects.
 A seller who forgets said flooding, or is looking for an excuse not to mention it, might leave the "other" blank.

 You can find your state real estate agency at the Association of Real Estate License Law Officials website.
 Or search online for "real estate disclosure," "disclosure form," or "disclosure statement" and the name of your state.

 Even in nondisclosure states, buyers can negotiate to make seller disclosures a part of their purchase—or may get them without asking.
 Law or no law, your state Realtors association has probably created a standard disclosure form for sellers to use; if you can't find yours, the National Association of Realtors website has a list of associations by state.